 For rates in Superior dome, single and double or 2 days / 2 nights trip length, please contact us.

 Regular departures every day on request.
 Only valid as an extension to our Ecocamp Tours!

 Also, please note:

-- There is no refund when the excursion is cancelled because of bad weather conditions, alternative options will be offered
+- If the excursion is canceled because of bad weather conditions, alternative options will be offered

 What is an EcoCamp Extension?